Fidelisus/MerpAPI/README.md

 ### Frontend

 Unfortunately, I didn't have time to finish CORS policy.
 I run it using XAMPP.
 Unfortunatelly, requests don't work.

+# EDIT (After deadline)
+### By mistake I have deleted one line before last commit- that is why there is a problem with compilation.
+You can just delete the whole deleteEvent method (at line 40) and it will compile.
+Also, to populate the db you can run insertEvents.py.